UnitedEffects/ueauth/README.md

 * [FAQ & Tips](https://github.com/UnitedEffects/ueauth/wiki/FAQ-and-Tips)

 UE Auth is a Patent Pending Technology.
 Please read the License before use.

+## Investment Opportunities

+If you are interested in learning about investment opportunities with United Effects, contact [invest@unitedeffects.com](mailto:invest@unitedeffects.com)

 Copyright (c) 2022 [United Effects LLC](https://unitedeffects.com), all rights reserved.